 The Construction Management major at CSU is one of the top-recognized programs in the nation.
 Since its inception in 1946, more than 6,000 students have graduated, many of them going on to become leaders in their field.
 The program is accredited by the American Council for Construction Education.

-Construction management is the overall planning, coordination, and control of a project from inception to completion.
+Construction Management (CM) is the overall planning, coordination, and control of a project from inception to completion.
 The Construction Management major addresses issues related to the management of multiple project sites and the applications of resource management, schedule control, cost control, design, and other requirements of the construction process.
-Design elements concentrate on the relationship between the built environment and the comfort of its inhabitants while safety education emphasizes the health of the individual worker.
+Design elements concentrate on the relationship between the built environment and the comfort of its inhabitants, while safety education emphasizes the health of the individual worker.

 A Construction Management major provides a strong foundation for professional careers in the construction industry.
 The curriculum integrates technology and innovative management systems with the basics of civil engineering, business and management, and the communication skills required to be successful in today’s world.
 Coursework includes construction methods, estimating, scheduling, computer technologies, architectural principles, fundamentals of management and law, steel and concrete structures, and soils.
 The curriculum incorporates hands-on labs for most courses.
 This diverse program creates a broad range of career options for graduates.

-Once a student has met the minimum requirements listed above, they are eligible to apply to the Construction Management program.
-Since the Construction Management major does have controlled enrollment, students meeting the above minimum requirements are admitted based on their overall academic performance and space availability.
+Once a student has met the minimum requirements listed above, they will be reviewed to proceed in the Construction Management major.
+Since the major does have controlled enrollment, students meeting the above minimum requirements are admitted based on their overall academic performance and space availability.

 During their academic career, Construction Management students are required to obtain an internship (full-time structured work experience) position with any one of a variety of construction companies and organizations.
 Our Phelps Placement Office assists current and graduating students, as well as alumni.